-Whether you’re renting a single room, a flat or a whole house, here’s how to stamp your own style on your rental.
+Whether you’re renting a single room, a flat or a whole house, here’s how to put your own stamp on it.

 Take inspiration from our easy and inexpensive tips…